KirillYabl/VideoPlayer/README.md

 This code is the simple video player.

-The source of js code of player is [this repo](https://github.com/devmanorg/video-player-jslib).
+Sources and instructions for the js code of the player [are there](https://github.com/devmanorg/video-player-jslib).

 ### How to use